-Spasticity is a motor disorder considered by tight or stiff muscles that may affect with voluntary muscle activities.
+Spasticity is a motor disorder characterised by tight or stiff muscles that may hinder voluntary muscle activities.

-It is seen in patients with spinal cord injury (SCI), multiple sclerosis (MS), cerebral palsy (CP) and acquired brain injury (ABI).
-Increased tone and spasm reduces mobility and independence, and interferes with activities of daily living, continence and sleep patterns.
-Spasticity may also be associated with significant pain or discomfort, skin breakdown, contractures, sleep disorders and difficulty in transfer.
+It is generally seen in patients with spinal cord injuries (SCI), multiple sclerosis (MS), cerebral palsy (CP) and acquired brain injuries (ABI).
+Increased tone and spasm reduces the mobility and interferes with the activities of daily living, continence and sleep patterns.

-Aim of treatment is to reduce spasticity in order to recover range of motion, facilitate movement, decrease energy expenditure and reduce risk of contractures.
-Existing treatments comprises physical therapy, oral medications, injections of phenol or botulinum toxin, or surgical intervention.
+The aim of the treatment is to reduce the spasticity in order to recover a range of motion, facilitate movements, decrease energy expenditure and reduces the risk of contractures.

-Baclofen is the oral drug most often prescribed for spasticity.
+Baclofen is the most common oral drug, often prescribed for spasticity.

 Baclofen is a